-Chlamydia treatment may fail twice due to bacterial resistance to antibiotics, issues with the absorption of medication into the body, or not following the full course of antibiotics.
-People may also have a repeat infection rather than treatment failure.
+Chlamydia treatment may fail twice due to bacterial resistance to antibiotics, such as doxycycline, issues with the absorption of medication into the body, or not following the full course of antibiotics.

 Chlamydia is a bacterial infection that doctors may treat by prescribing antibiotics, such as azithromycin, doxycycline, or levofloxacin.